adamazoulay/ITkTrackingGUIDocs/docs/usage.rst

 depending on which command is used for Python 3.

-You should see the main window and edit window for the program open up.
+You should see the program open up.
+You will find options for a new file, opening, and saving in the File menu.

 Configuration